panosc-eu/panosc/Work Packages/WP4 Data analysis services/resources/python-visualisation-overview.rst

 =============================

-This document aims to summarise the state of the python visualisation ecosystem, with a focus on interavtive plotting inside jupyter notebooks
+This document aims to summarise the state of the python visualisation ecosystem, with a focus on interactive plotting inside jupyter notebooks.

 The most popular visualisation libraries in python are: